ncatlab/nlab-content/pages/5/6/0/0/65/content.md

 * F. M&eacute;tayer, _Cofibrant complexes are free_ ([arXiv](http://arxiv.org/abs/math.CT/0701746))

-it is shown that _cofibrant_ $\omega$-categories with respect to the folk model structure are precisely the "free" ones, where "free" here means "generated from a polygraph" as described in
+it is shown that _cofibrant_ $\omega$-categories with respect to the canonical model structure are precisely the "free" ones, where "free" here means "generated from a polygraph" as described in

 * F. M&eacute;tayer, _Resolutions by polygraphs_ ([tac](http://www.tac.mta.ca/tac/volumes/11/7/11-07.pdf))